 Conclusion

-The study confirms the efficacy and safety of DEX-I implants both in naïve and already treated eyes.
-Moreover, our analyses suggests that a ticker baseline CST may serve as a positive predictor of visual improvement and SND presence at baseline may be a negative prognostic factor for CST increase 4 months after DEX-I injection.
+Our analyses suggests that a ticker baseline CST may serve as a positive predictor of early visual improvement and SND presence at baseline may be a negative prognostic factor for CST increase 4 months after DEX-I injection.
+Other well-known biomarkers, such as disorganization of the inner retinal layers (DRIL) and hyperreflective foci (HF), did not demonstrate prognostic value on visual outcomes, at least within the first four months following the injection.

 Introduction